Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 1. **Host a Feedback Session**: Conduct a feedback session with community members to gather further insights on AI system health, scheduled for **May 15, 2024, at 3 PM EST**, ensuring we continue the ongoing dialogue.
-2. **Prepare for Feedback Session**: The next feedback session is scheduled for **June 15, 2024, at 3 PM EST**, ensuring we continue the ongoing dialogue.
+2. **Prepare for Feedback Session**: The next feedback session is scheduled for **April 15, 2024, at 3 PM EST**, ensuring we continue the ongoing dialogue.
 3. **Synthesize Recommendations**: Refined recommendations have been developed based on community feedback and relevant research findings to enhance AI system health strategies.
 4. **Share Updated Document**: Continue to keep the community informed of updates made to the document after the feedback session, demonstrating our ongoing commitment to transparency and user engagement.
 5. **Finalize Document**: Incorporate all recent feedback obtained and publish the final document in the channel.